Skip to main content

 Yes, you can use a small estate affidavit whether or not there is a will.
 If there is a will, assets go to the named beneficiaries.
 If there is no will, assets pass according to California intestacy laws.

-Information current as of April 4, 2026
+Information current as of May 31, 2026

-This content is for informational purposes only and does not constitute legal advice.
+Settled Estate is not a law firm, and this content is for informational purposes only and does not constitute legal advice.
 Probate laws and procedures in California can change.
 Consult with a qualified attorney for advice specific to your situation.
 Full disclaimer.